wezm/read-rust/content/about.md

 layout: default.liquid
 ---

-Read Rust collects interesting posts about or related to the [Rust programming language][rust-lang].
+Read Rust collects interesting posts related to the [Rust programming language][rust-lang].
 It is run by [Wesley Moore][wezm] with contributions from the Rust community.
 You can [follow me on Twitter][@wezm] or [Mastodon].